jemferraz/Brazilwasstolen_analysis/README.md

 In the first round, the sample average difference was 7.17%, with a sample standard deviation of 8.01%, resulting in a t-statistic of 4.65, and corresponding p-value of 4.21e-5.
 In the second round, the sample average difference was 6.27%, with a sample standard deviation of 8.46%, resulting in a t-statistic of 3.85, and corresponding p-value of 3.44e-4.
 Therefore, we reject H0, for both the first and the second rounds, at the usual significance levels.
 Or in other words, we found evidence beyond a reasonable doubt, that the proportion of votes for candidate 13 in the old models was higher than that in the 2020 model, as stated by the Argentine website "BrazilWasStolen".

-Since the total number of votes in the old models in our sample was 64 660 376 and 64 832 379, for the first and second rounds, respectively, we estimate that the corresponding average difference in votes to be 4 637 092, with a 95% confidence interval between 2 588 144 and 6 686 041, and 4 065 286, with a 95% confidence interval between 1 895 514 and 6 235 058, in favour of candidate 13 in the old models.
+Since the total number of votes in the old models in our sample was 64 660 376 and 64 832 379, for the first and second rounds, respectively, we estimate that the corresponding average difference in votes in the first round to be 4 637 092, with a 95% confidence interval between 2 588 144 and 6 686 041, and in the second round to be 4 065 286, with a 95% confidence interval between 1 895 514 and 6 235 058, in favour of candidate 13 in the old models.

 ### Clusters of cities in the North-eastern region as experimental units

-After the analysis for the UFs in the previous section, some people raised the hypothesis that the observed difference might be due to a non-random allocation of the old machine models to places where candidate 13 would naturally have had more votes.
-That is possible, though also strange: why would the TSE not allocate the machine models randomly in the UFs?
+After the analysis for the UFs in the previous section, some people raised the hypothesis that the observed difference might be due to a non-random allocation of the old machine models to places where candidate 13 would naturally have more votes.
+That is possible, though also strange: why would the TSE allocate the machine models not randomly in the UFs?
+Where is the procedure manual stating how this allocation should be?

 In effect, this hypothesis corresponds to a supposed "heterogeneity" in the previous experimental units (UFs).
-Thus, in order to obtain more "homogeneous" groups we could aggregate the machine models based on their haversine distance from each other by means of Cluster Analysis, and sample those clusters with both old and 2020 models.
-The haversine distance is the distance along a maximum circle of a spherical surface between two points, given their geographical coordinates (latitude and longitude).
+Thus, in order to obtain more "homogeneous" groups we could aggregate the machine models based on their haversine distance from each other by means of Cluster Analysis, and sample those clusters with both the old and the 2020 models.
+The [haversine distance](https://en.wikipedia.org/wiki/Haversine_formula) is the distance along a maximum circle of a spherical surface between two points, given their geographical coordinates (latitude and longitude).
 The cluster are formed by specifying a maximum (cut-off) distance between members of the cluster.

 By varying the cut-off distance, from very large (say, 400 km) to very small (say, 01. km), we should observe every more homogeneous groups, if the machine models had been non randomly distributed, weakening the test, and causing the failure of the rejection of the original H0.
 However, if, on the contrary, we still reject the original H0 after decreasing the cut-off distance, we would fail to infer any heterogeneity in the allocation of the machine models.